May 2, 2022

 - Short-term commitment : Some drivers like to switch their vehicles often for short-term leases.

-- Transfer and turn-in fees : In the contract there will be costs for turn-in snd transfer fees.
+- Transfer and turn-in fees : In the contract there will be costs for turn-in and transfer fees.
 Taxes can also increase the amount needed to transfer.

 - Kilometre limits : Make sure the vehicle has less mileage on it than the yearly limit.
-As a buyer, you want to ensure there are enough kilometres left on the car until the end of the term.
+As a buyer, you want to ensure there are enough kilometres left on the car until the end of the term and your average kilometres will be under the limit.

 Many contracts will have a fee to transfer the vehicle to another driver.
 This fee can range between $300 to $800.
 The good news is that most people looking to get rid of a lease will take on this cost.Monthly payment